 How many countries in Asia?
 47?53?

-Morally speaking, there are 52 countries in Asia.
-Technically speaking, there are 49 countries in Asia.
+Technically speaking, there are 47 countries in Asia (50 if you include Azerbaijan, Georgia, and Armenia ‘Asian‘, and not ‘European‘ – which I don’t).
 It depends on what you call a country, but the answer is somewhere between 46-50 countries in Asia.
-How many exactly depends on your personal opinion, I explain below.
+That depends if you include Tibet, Palestina, and Taiwan as independent nations (as I do).
+So how many exactly depends on your personal opinion, I explain below.

 Asia is by far the largest continent on the planet.
 It covers the most land with Russia occupying around a third of the region.
 It also has the biggest population, China (1.42 billion) and India (1.35 billion) pretty much guarantee that they’re always going to be top of the list size-wise.

 The United Nations Lists 49 countries that are in Asia

-It’s a little confusing because both the UN and the real number of countries in Asia is both 49, but they’re made up of different countries. scroll down below and it will become clear.
+It’s a little confusing because both the UN and the real number of countries in Asia differ, but they’re made up of different countries. scroll down below and it will become clear.

 The 49 countries the UN considers within Asia: